AmirRezaSeraji/Docker-Swarm/README.md

-# **Install Docker Swarm, Portainer, and Launch an Nginx Service with Ingress**

-# 🚀 Docker Swarm + Portainer Setup Guide
+# 🚀 Docker Swarm + Portainer Setup Guide and Launch an Nginx Service with Ingress

 This documentation explains how to install Docker, set up a Docker Swarm cluster, and deploy **Portainer** for cluster management.